Magyartanulas/magyartanulas.github.io/coverb_separation.md

   - A mohó **róka** ette meg a csirkét. - (It was the *fox* that ate the chicken.)
   - A **csirkét** ette meg a mohó róka.  - (It was the *chicken* that the fox ate.)

 This detachment can also be seen when a verb and a telic verb in the infinitive are used together.
+Whatever is in front, is emphasised.

 * Próbáltam elnézni. - (I *tried* to look away)
   - El próbáltam nézni. - (I tried to look *away*.
 Not up, down, out or in.)
   - Elnézni próbáltam - (I tried to *look away*.
 Not see, listen or speak.)

+It's the same deal with the conjugated infinitive.

+* Fel kell kelnem. - (I need to get *up*.
+Not `átkel` or `egybekel`)
+  - Felkelnem kell. - (I need to *get up*.
+Not lie down)
+  - Kell felkelnem. - (I *need* to get up.
+It's really important)

+Whatever precedes `kell` or starts the sentence is emphasised.
+This separation isn't seen when using `sikerült` and the conjugated infinitive however.
+E.g.

+* Sikerült megoldanunk. - (We managed to solve it.)
+  - ~~Megoldanunk sikerült.
+  - ~~Meg sikerült oldanunk.~~

 ### Negated Sentences